 Who is a good candidate?

-- Experiencing mild to moderate signs of excess, inelastic skin along the lower area of the face
+- Experiencing mild to moderate signs of aging in the lower face and neck

 - Have acquired a change in the shape of the lower face and jawline with aging